mitchasdf/N64-Rom-Disassembler/README.md

 With Python 3.5

 Application is not finished yet.
-Full of bugs.
+I'm working out the GUI bugs/bottlenecks.